fishsizeproject/sif-website/README.md

-# sif-quarto.github.io
+# sif-website

-A Quarto version of the SIF website.
-Check out the 'documentation' folder for instructions on working with this site.
+A Quarto version of the SIF website (work in progress).

+Check out the 'site-documentation' folder for instructions on working with this site.